Tejas4322/s3-to-rds-using-terraform/README.md

 ### 4. Create a RDS database
-- Create a RDS databse using easy create also select MySql and hit create .
+- Create a RDS databse using easy create; select MySql and hit create .
-- After creation click on modify and enable public access.
+- After creation, click on modify and enable public access.
 - Create a new database and a table to insert data.

 ![Screenshot 2024-06-29 202947](https://github.com/Tejas4322/s3-to-rds-using-terraform/assets/141610398/7691e577-b7a3-4342-ab99-f761cc9c9a11)